GenomicsAotearoa/shell-for-bioinformatics/docs/2_unixshellbasics.md

-!!! abstract "Key commands for navigating around the filesystem are:"
+!!! note "Key commands for navigating around the filesystem are:"

     - `ls` - list the contents of the current directory
     - `ls -l` - list the contents of the current directory in more detail.